janickr/kaspersmicrobit/docs/bluetooth-pairing/linux/pairing-microbit-linux-gnome.md

 ---
-title: Pair a microbit in Linux
+title: Pair a micro:bit in Linux
-description: Detailed instructions on how to pair your microbit in Linux (gnome)
+description: Detailed instructions on how to pair your micro:bit in Linux (gnome)
 ---

 First you'll need to put your micro:bit in "pairing mode":